BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/GitSyncCore/INTEGRATION.md

 # GitSyncCore Integration Guide

-> *How GitSyncCore works with existing Git ecosystems and CosmicSyncCore platform*
+> *How GitSyncCore works with existing Git ecosystems and CivicBase platform*

 ## Integration Overview

 GitSyncCore is designed to integrate seamlessly with existing Git workflows while providing a bridge to the decentralized future.
-This document covers integration points with standard Git tools, CosmicSyncCore platform, and third-party services.
+This document covers integration points with standard Git tools, CivicBase platform, and third-party services.

 ## 1. Git Client Integration